What is vorinostat?

 Vorinostat is used to treat skin problems caused by cutaneous T-cell lymphoma.

-Vorinostat is usually given after other treatments have been tried without successful treatment.
+Vorinostat is usually given after other treatments did not work or have stopped working.

 Vorinostat may also be used for purposes not listed in this medication guide.